contributionls/matters2ipfs/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 1. Open <https://matters2ipfs.js.org> in your browser.
-2. Input Matters article URL, like: <https://matters.news/@leungkaichihk/%E9%A6%99%E6%B8%AF%E7%AC%AC%E4%B8%80%E8%AA%B2-%E7%B0%A1%E4%BB%8B%E5%8F%8A%E7%9B%AE%E9%8C%84-zdpuB2J818r8yUSDeZ4vDARrnQ4ut3S2UYjALXHJ16jp25w4P>
+2. Input Matters article's URL, like <https://matters.news/@leungkaichihk/%E9%A6%99%E6%B8%AF%E7%AC%AC%E4%B8%80%E8%AA%B2-%E7%B0%A1%E4%BB%8B%E5%8F%8A%E7%9B%AE%E9%8C%84-zdpuB2J818r8yUSDeZ4vDARrnQ4ut3S2UYjALXHJ16jp25w4P>
-3. Click `Convert` Button(**Note: The checked result is base on your local network, so if you use a proxy,the result is based on your proxy.**)
+3. Click `Convert` Button(**Note: The checked result is base on your local network, so if you use a proxy, the result will base on your proxy.**)
-4. Click `Copy` Icon which is online
+4. Click `Copy` Icon which the  link is online(**Note: The checked result which is online shows that your current network can visit, but Wechat maybe ban the link, so you should test the link first at Wechat if you want to share  Wechat.**)

 ## ➕ Submit New Public Gateway <a name = "submit"></a>